Reduce, recycle and reuse to decrease climate change

 You can find the amount of energy that you’ll save using a tool from the E.P.A.

 Recycling is easy and takes a small amount of time.
-The Michigan Department of Environmental Quality (DEQ) has a lot of information for you about recycling and its benefits.
+The Michigan Department Environment, Great Lakes and Energy (DEGLE) has a lot of information for you about recycling and its benefits.
 Learn what all of those recycling symbols mean too.
 Find the list of hazardous household waste and recycling centers in Michigan.

 Consider your existing household activities and decide how a few personal efforts to reduce, recycle and reuse could respond to specific challenges of climate change.